Automattic/swiper/README.md

-# For of the Swiper.js Repo for A8C Specific Builds
+# Fork of the Swiper.js Repo for A8C Specific Builds

 The purpose of this fork is to provide a location to house Automattic specific build scripts for the Swiper.js library.